THE PARISH OF ST JOHN XXIII PRESTON

 "Christ instituted the sacrament of Penance for all sinful members of his Church: above all for those who, since Baptism, have fallen into grave sin, and have thus lost their baptismal grace and wounded ecclesial communion.
 It is to them that the sacrament of Penance offers a new possibility to convert and to recover the grace of justification. the Fathers of the Church present this sacrament as "the second plank [of salvation] after the shipwreck which is the loss of grace."
 Catechism of the Catholic Church 1446

-The sacrament of Penance is also known as Reconciliation and Confession, among other names.
-(There is an explanation of some of these names in the Catechism’s section on the sacrament of Reconciliation.
+(There is an explanation of the differing names of this Sacrament in the Catechism’s section on the sacrament of Reconciliation.

 Although often called Reconciliation in common usage, the term “penance” best describes the essential interior disposition required for this sacrament.